Snap-sec/blog/_posts/2021-09-26-Hacking-Agorapulse.md

 When we sent this request with the credentials of the guest role, we received a *200 OK* response with various *organization information*.
 The information included *scheduled calendars, email addresses of shared members, identification ids, meeting dates* and other information.

-> Hence, a guest role was able to leak un-authorized information about the organisation.
+> Hence, It indicated an clear case of privilege escalation as guest role was able to leak un-authorized information about the organisation.

 ## 4 - Changing ROI settings from an Un-Authorized Role